wngaw/wngaw.github.io/_posts/2019-04-07-linear-regression.md

 tags: supervised-learning
 ---

 Linear regression is one of the most basic learning algorithms in machine learning.
-At the same time, it is very important because it introduces concepts such as gradient descent and cost functions which are used in most machine learning models.
-Hence, it is very important to understand the mechanics behaind linear regression.
+At the same time, it is very important because it introduces concepts such as gradient descent and cost functions, which are used in most machine learning models.
+Hence, it is very important to understand the mechanics behind linear regression.

 ## What is linear regression?